Tense wait for election results in volatile DR Congo

 The African Union, which had an 80-member team monitoring the vote, insisted that respecting voters' wishes was "crucial".

-And Denis Sassou Nguesso, president of the DR Congo's western neighbour the Republic of Congo, urged restraint in uncertain times to "safeguard peace and stability in this brother country".
+And Denis Sassou Nguesso, president of the western neighbour Republic of Congo, urged restraint in uncertain times to "safeguard peace and stability in this brother country".

-The country's powerful National Episcopal Conference of Congo (CENCO), which represents the country's Catholic bishops, warned of popular anger if the final result were not "true to the verdict of the ballot box."
+The country's powerful Catholic Church, the National Episcopal Conference of Congo (CENCO), which deployed the largest observer mission with 40,000 monitors on the ground, said Thursday it knew who had won the vote, without naming him.

+CENCO chief Marcel Utembi, in a letter to Nangaa, warned that of all possible irregularities, the "worst that could push the Congolese people to rise up would be to publish results, even provisional, that don't match the reality of the ballot boxes."

-Nangaa on Friday accused the CENCO of seeking to "intoxicate the population in preparing an uprising," while the ruling FCC coalition accused it of "seriously breaching" the constitution and electoral law.
+Nangaa accused CENCO of seeking to "intoxicate the population in preparing an uprising," while the ruling FCC coalition accused it of "seriously breaching" the constitution and electoral law.

 The last two elections in 2006 and 2011, both won by Kabila, were marred by bloodshed, and many feared a repeat if the results this time are placed in doubt.